CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to Azure/CreateServicePrincipalAzure.md

 ### Create a Service Principal in Azure
 1. Go to the Azure portal https://portal.azure.com
-2. Identify your **Subscription id** by going to **Subscriptions** service on the **Favorites** list or search for the service at the top of the page next to the arrow glass.
+2. Identify your **Subscription id** by going to the **Subscriptions** service on the portal.
-3. Every subscription has a name as well, identify the one under SafeHaven resources will be created and billed and write down the Subscription Id.
+3. Every subscription has a name as well, identify the one which SafeHaven resources will be created and billed and note down the Subscription Id.
 4. Launch the **Cloud Shell** on the portal by clicking on the **>_** symbol on the top left of the screen.
-This will open a new section at the bottom of the screen where you can type commands using the Azure cli, if this is the first time you use  **Cloud Shell** please select _Bash_ for your environment.
+This will open a new section at the bottom of the screen where you can type commands using the Azure cli, if this is the first time you use  **Cloud Shell** please select **_Bash_** for your environment. **Note** if its your first time using **Cloud Shell** you will be asked to create a Storage account, for more information visit https://docs.microsoft.com/en-us/azure/cloud-shell/persisting-shell-storage.
 5. Modify the following command adding your **Subscription id**.
 For instance if your subscription is 99999999-9999-9999-9999-999999999999 paste this command on the shell and type enter:
     ```bash
     az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/99999999-9999-9999-9999-999999999999"